 Laboratory Testing for Lyme Disease

 While a diagnosis of Lyme disease may be based solely on clinical signs and symptoms (such as a patient presenting with an EM rash), laboratory tests are available to assist physicians in making a diagnosis.

 Laboratory confirmation of infection with B. burgdorferi, the bacteria responsible for causing Lyme disease, is established when a laboratory isolates the spirochete from tissue or body fluid, detects diagnostic levels of IgM or IgG antibodies to the bacteria in serum or cerebrospinal fluid (CSF), or detects a significant change in antibody levels in paired acute and convalescent serum samples.

 Some laboratories offer Lyme disease testing using assays whose accuracy and clinical usefulness have not been adequately established.
 These tests include urine antigen tests, immunofluorescent staining for cell wall-deficient forms of Borrelia burgdorferi, and lymphocyte transformation tests.
-In general, CDC does not recommend these tests.
+In general, these tests are not recommended.